tektoncd/pipeline/docs/developers/README.md

 - If there is PVC volume present (TaskRun holds owner reference to PipelineRun) then copy step is added as well.

-- If the resource is declared only in output but not in input for task then the copy step includes resource being copied to PVC to path `/pvc/task_name/resource_name` from `/workspace/output/resource_name` like the following example.
+- If the output resource is declared then the copy step includes resource being copied to PVC to path `/pvc/task_name/resource_name` from `/workspace/output/resource_name` like the following example.